bernedom/bernedom.github.io/_posts/2025-12-16-secure-boot-yocto.md

 By default the raspberrypi layers in yocto store the boot files directly in the boot partition, so once we have a signed `boot.img`, we need to override the default behavior to use our signed image instead.

-So let's start with creating the `boot.img` container
+Let's start with creating the `boot.img` container

 #### Creating the boot.img container